davidsky900/SelfDrivingCar-AdvancedLanelineDetection/README.md

 ### Pipeline (video)

 #### The final video of the project is provided below.
 The overall performance is reasonable with few frames to be jumped due to the change of lighting condition.
-Here's a [youtube link] to the video result (https://www.youtube.com/watch?v=yH9-gXWUrFE)
+The video result can be found with this [link](https://www.youtube.com/watch?v=xcl33P_jPWA)

 ---